 motivation, trust and to make the best of the abilities of the

 The main components of the course consist of:

-- Brief treatment of the complex disaster response management
+- Brief treatment of the complex environment in which direction

-- Treatment of decision making in a disaster response management
+- Treatment of decision making under uncertainty, including the

 - Exchange of knowledge between students and experienced

-- Brief treatment of methods for holistic analysis of disaster
+- Brief treatment of methods for evaluating and analyzing

 The course content is applicable nationally as well as

 internationally and suitable for those who are interested in